J182Razor/PolyMathOS/docs/USER_ONBOARDING_GUIDE.md

 ### Why Take the Assessment?

-The Cognitive Assessment is the foundation of your NeuroAscend experience.
+The Cognitive Assessment is the foundation of your PolyMathOS experience.
 It analyzes your:
 - **Dopamine Response Patterns**: How you respond to rewards and achievements
 - **Meta-Learning Skills**: Your ability to learn how to learn
 - **Learning Style Preferences**: Visual, auditory, kinesthetic, or reading/writing